Towards Semantically Enriched Embeddings for Knowledge Graph Completion: Knowledge Graph Completion using Embeddings

 The vast majority of embedding based algorithms for KG completion treat KGs as graph structures as presented in Definition~\ref{def:triple-set}.
-Most of these algorithms perform transductive LP~\cite{dai2020survey} where the inference is performed on the same graph on which the model is trained.
+Most of these algorithms perform transductive link prediction (LP)~\cite{dai2020survey} where the inference is performed on the same graph on which the model is trained.
 On the contrary, inductive LP is performed over the unseen graph, i.e., (parts of) the graph are not seen during training.
-This section gives an overview of both transductive LP (\S~\ref{sec:transductive-link-prediction}), entity type prediction (\S~\ref{sec:entity-type-prediction}), and inductive LP algorithms (\S~\ref{sec:inductive-link-prediction}).
+This section gives an overview of KG embedding algorithms for transductive LP (Section~\ref{sec:transductive-link-prediction}), inductive LP algorithms (Section~\ref{sec:inductive-link-prediction}), and entity type prediction (Section~\ref{sec:entity-type-prediction}) since the previous two categories mostly focus on head, tail, relation, and triple prediction.